FRRouting/frr/doc/user/bgp.rst

    this command is not configured, or if SID allocation is failed, automatic or explicit SID assignment will not complete, which will block corresponding route export.

+Global IPv4/6 SRv6 configuration
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Configuration of the SRv6 SID used to advertise the Global IPv4/v6 Table is accomplised via the following command, which lives under ``address-family ipv4 unicast``/``address-family ipv6 unicast`` only in the default VRF:

+.. clicmd:: sid export <(1..1048575)|auto|explicit X:X::X:X> [route-map RNAME]
+   Enales a SRv6 SID to be attached to routes in the current unicast address-family, received routes that already have a SID attached are ignored.
+   If the value is ``auto``, the SID value is automatically assigned from a pool maintained by the zebra daemon.
+If the value specified is ``explicit X:X::X:X``, SID allocation with the explicit value is requested from the zebra daemon.
+If zebra is not running, or if this command is not configured or if SID allocation is failed, automatic or explicit SID assignment will not complete, which whill block corresponding routes SID assignment.
+   If the ``route-map RNAME`` is configured, routes are filtered according to its rules.

+.. clicmd:: neighbor <X:X::X:X|WORD> <encap-srv6|encap-srv6-strict>
+   Enales SRv6 for neighbor in the current unicast address family, this allows sending and receiving BGP prefix-sid attribute from this neighbor.
+If ``encap-srv6`` is enabled, BGP prefix and prefix-sid attribute both are accepted from this neighbor else only BGP prefix-sid attribute are accpeted.

 .. _bgp-evpn: